NaveenKumarMaurya/HeartAttackPrediction/README.md

 5.used **AUC-ROC** curve to check the ability of our model classifier to distinguish between classes.

 ## Installation
-The code is written in python(version 3.8.5) in jupyter notebook IDE,with **Anaconda**  python distribution. you can download Anaconda [here](https://www.anaconda.com/products/individual)
+The code is written in python(version 3.8.5) in jupyter notebook IDE,with **Anaconda**  python distribution.
+You can download Anaconda [here](https://www.anaconda.com/products/individual)